 The evolution to a microservices-based architecture was natural — after all, it significantly improves software delivery and productivity, benefitting both developers and the organizations for whom they work.

-Microservice Routing: Benefits & Challenges
+Microservices Routing: Benefits & Challenges

 Service mesh, which manages service communication in a microservices-based system, offloads all of the infrastructure and operational complexities from the application code so developers can focus on writing code rather than getting bogged down in infrastructure plumbing, he said.

 These benefits come at a cost, however, particularly as it relates to operational infrastructure complexities.
-Challenges including service discovery, backups, observability, API gateways, monitoring, security, CI/CD pipelines, and more must all be overcome to achieve the desired outcomes of microservice routing.
+Challenges including service discovery, backups, observability, API gateways, monitoring, security, CI/CD pipelines, and more must all be overcome to achieve the desired outcomes of microservices routing.